 Just as there can be multiple occurrences of a given node in a BDD, there can be multiple occurrences of a given grouping in a CFLOBDD.
 To avoid a blow-up in costs, binary operations need to avoid making repeated calls on a given pair of groupings $g_1 \in n_1$ and $g_2 \in n_2$ .
-Assuming that the hashing methods used for hash-consing (§5.1) and function caching (§5.3) run in expected unit-cost time, the cost of the two-step "pair-product-followed-by-reduction" process is bounded by the product of
+Assuming that the hashtable lookup and insertion methods used for hash-consing (§5.1) and function caching (§5.3) run in (expected) unit-cost time, the time to perform the product construction is asymptotically bounded

-&lt;sup>111 The two-step process is conceptual for BDDs: the two steps can be combined in an implementation (e.g., see [19, §3.3]).
+$^{11}$ The two-step process is conceptual for BDDs: the two steps can be combined in an implementation (e.g., see [19, §3.3]).
 For CFLOBDDs, it does not appear possible to combine the two steps, at least not easily.
 For more details, see the Remark just after Ex.
 6.1.